South Australian Space Collaboration and Innovation Fund

 What is the maximum number of participants a proposal can have?

 There is no maximum number of organisations that can partner in a project application.
-However, the lead applicant must be a South Australian small to medium-sized enterprise (SME) or start-up and there must be at least one international partner.

 What is the matched funding requirement?

-Matched 1:1 funding is required of up to $320,000 per application.
+Matched 1:1 funding is required of up to $150,000 per application.
 In-kind contributions will be accepted, however a minimum of 10% must be contributed as cash.
 Examples of in-kind contributions include staff time, use of specialised equipment and resources.

 Does the total Fund amount include GST?